dropwizard/dropwizard/docs/source/manual/configuration.rst

                                              * RFC7230: Disallow header folding.
                                              * RFC2616: Allow header folding.
-requestCookieCompliance  RFC6265             This sets the cookie compliance level used by Jetty when parsing request ``Cookie``
+uriCompliance            DEFAULT             This sets the uri compliance level used by Jetty when parsing http, this can be useful when
+                                             attempting to avoid breaking changes with Jetty 10 and onward;
+                                             Possible values are set forth in the ``org.eclipse.jetty.http.UriCompliance`` enum and include:

+                                             * DEFAULT: The default compliance mode that extends RFC3986 compliance with additional violations to avoid most ambiguous URIs.
+                                             * LEGACY: Compliance mode that models Jetty-9.4 behavior.
-                                             headers, this can be useful when needing to support Version=1 cookies defined in RFC2109 (and continued in RFC2965) which allows for special/reserved characters
+                                             * RFC3986: Compliance mode that exactly follows RFC3986, including allowing all additional ambiguous URI Violations. requestCookieCompliance  RFC6265             This sets the cookie compliance level used by Jetty when parsing request ``Cookie`` headers, this can be useful when needing to support Version=1 cookies defined in RFC2109 (and continued in RFC2965) which allows for special/reserved characters